-Some cross auger models include jacks where the cross auger mounts onto the frame.
-These jacks allow you to raise or lower the cross auger to account for different crop conditions.
+The cross auger jacks allow you to raise or lower the cross auger to account for different crop conditions.

-The cross auger is plumbed into the draper circuit with a manual speed control (needle valve).
+The cross auger is plumbed into the draper circuit with a manual speed control.
 The rotation speed should be adjusted no faster than necessary to keep the crop moving evenly.
 If set to rotate too quickly, the crop may wrap onto the flighting.

 The cross auger can be left in position even if it is not being used, such as when harvesting cereal grains.
-The cross auger can be turned off by fully opening the needle valve.
+The cross auger can be turned off by fully closing the flow control.
 Draper speed should not be affected.